NIkhil-Sharma-100/Guess-The-Number/README.md

 # 🤔Guess The Number : Game

 ## Overview
-- "*Guess The Number*" is a game like its name where user have to fing the specific choosen number in possible least times
+- "*Guess The Number*" is a game like its name where user have to find the specific choosen number in possible least times

 ## Features
 - Used *random* library for random target